Constructing Industrial-Scale Optimization Modeling Benchmark: Coverage of MIPLIB 2017 Instances

 We therefore focus on a subset of 223 instances that can be reliably translated under our validation criteria.
 The remaining instances fall into several categories that currently pose significant challenges:

 \paragraph{Time and human resource constraints.} This is a primary factor limiting \datasetname{} to 223 instances.
 Although LLMs possess strong capabilities, the raw input for this task consists of MPS files.
 These files often exceed the context window of current models, or otherwise saturate the attention mechanism with fragmented, low-level data, thereby impairing task performance.
 While agentic workflows can mitigate context limitations to some extent as successfully reverse-engineering and validating medium-scale instances with simple forms, they still necessitate intensive human-in-the-loop interaction to ensure accuracy and prevent hallucinations.
 Purely manual reverse engineering, conversely, is prohibitively time-consuming.
 Future work will focus on automating the verification and reverse-generation pipeline to maximize dataset scale, retaining human experts only for critical decision-making on complex problems.
 However, we estimate that even with abundant time and manpower, only approximately 40\% of the repository (400--500 instances) could be feasibly processed due to the intrinsic limitations described below.
+The main bottleneck is verification rather than generation.
+LLMs can already help with candidate scaffold discovery, metadata aggregation, script writing, and equivalence checks, and they can generate many plausible descriptions once a structure is fixed.
+What remains difficult is guaranteeing that a recovered scaffold, data binding, and NL description are exactly faithful to the original industrial formulation.
+We therefore view the next scalable path as verification-first semi-automation, with human experts reserved for final structural decisions on difficult or ambiguous cases.

 \paragraph{Solver-oriented reformulation and presolving.} MPS files are designed to facilitate efficient solving rather than human readability.
 They prioritize mathematical equivalence (or equivalence under transformation, such as translation or negation) over semantic clarity.
 Furthermore, MPS files frequently embody aggressive preprocessing and data transformations.
 While a presolved MPS file is advantageous for a solver, it presents a significant obstacle for reverse engineering natural language descriptions.
 Consider the problem \texttt{ex9}, which represents a $9\times9$ tiling puzzle restoration.
 Its variables are named $b_{i,j,k,l}$, ostensibly representing the placement of tile $i$ at position $(j,k)$ with rotation $l$.
 However, the MPS formulation incorporates high-level pruning: certain tiles are algebraically restricted to specific regions (edges, corners, or centers) based on their shape, and specific rotations are eliminated a priori.
 Consequently, the variable count is significantly lower than the expected $81\times81\times4$, and the constraint matrix becomes a tangled collection of conditional logic to account for these "holes" in the state space.
 This is evidenced by the fact that the Gurobi solver processes the presolved MPS file significantly faster than it solves a model generated from a clean, high-level description of the puzzle.
 For our task, reconstructing the original semantic intent from such sparse, irregular, and heavily presolved structures is exceptionally difficult.